-How do you help the developers and organization by doing software testing?
-By testing the software, you are finding bugs and analyzing product from different perspectives, which helps to make the product better and thereby helps in growing confidence regarding the product developed.
+How do you help the developers and organization by doing Software Testing?
+By testing the software, you are finding bugs and analyzing products from different perspectives, which helps to make the product better and thereby helps in growing confidence regarding the product developed.

 Yes, software testing is the most interesting job because it throws challenges at you every day.